 There are many things to think about when choosing the best headphones for Marathon training.
-Most important to decide is whether they should be wireless or wired, and whether they should be of the type In-Ear, On-Ear, Over-Ear or Open-Ear.
-In Best Headphones for Mind Blowing Running Motivation in the following we look at the advantages and disadvantages of the different types when deciding the best headphones for running.
+Most important to decide is whether they should be wireless or wired and whether they should be of the type In-Ear, On-Ear, Over-Ear or Open-Ear.
+In how to use headphones for great running motivation in the following, we look at the advantages and disadvantages of the different types when deciding the best headphones for running.

 Wireless Headphones vs Wired Headphones

-Battery charging: Wireless headphones have the disadvantage that they have limited battery lifetime why they need to be recharged frequently.
-Wired Headphones never has to be recharged and are therefore always ready to use.
+Battery charging: Wireless headphones have the disadvantage that they have a limited battery lifetime so they need to be recharged frequently.
+Wired Headphones never have to be recharged and are therefore always ready to use.

-When You’re looking for new headphones to running it is important that you find a pair that is designed for running/sports.
-Since these models have an optimized fit that makes them sitting where they have to fit in and they are typically made of materials that can withstand sweat, rain, snow etc.
+When You’re looking for new headphones for running you must find a pair that is designed for running/sports.
+Since these models have an optimized fit that makes them sit where they have to fit in and they are typically made of materials that can withstand sweat, rain, snow, etc.

 Below I have made a pros and cons of different types of headphones.

-In-ear headphones, also called “earphones” or “earbuds”, are small headphones that are placed inside the ear, they fit into the ears.
-They are the most common for sports, and most people already own a pair of these since they are standard segments following the package when you buy smart phones today.
+In-ear headphones also called “earphones” or “earbuds”, are small headphones that are placed inside the ear, they fit into the ears.
+They are the most common for sports, and most people already own a pair of these since they are often standard segments following the package when you buy smartphones today.

 In-ear headphones are not for everyone and many runners find it uncomfortable to have them in their ears over a longer period.
-Another disadvantage is that many models close out virtually all other sound, which is not optimal if you are moving in busy areas.
+Another disadvantage is that many models exclude virtually all other sounds, which is not optimal if you are moving in busy areas.

 On-ear headphones are somewhat larger than in-ear headphones and, as the name implies, lies on the ears / off the ears.

-A very common form of headphones is the over-ear headphones.
+A very common form of headphones is over-ear headphones.
 They are very big and closes all the way around the ear.
-They have been very popular for everyday use in many years, and most recently, they have been used more and more as sports headphones.
+They have been very popular for everyday use for many years, and most recently, they have been used more and more like sports headphones.

-Benefits: Over-ear headphones beats the other types of headphones in two areas: sound quality and comfort.
-Because of the size they can provide bass and a depth of music that no one of the other types can match.
-At the same time, the Over ear headphones are also super comfortable to wear – at least as long as you’re not too active.
+Advantages: Over-ear headphones beat the other types of headphones in two areas: sound quality and comfort.
+Because of the size, they can provide bass and a depth of music that no one of the other types can match.
+At the same time, the Over-ear headphones are also super comfortable to wear – at least as long as you’re not too active.

-Fortunately, today there are many over-ear headphones that have breathable and sweat-resistant ear pads, and some headphones even come with interchangeable ear pads, so you can have a training kit and an everyday kit.
+Fortunately, today many over-ear headphones have breathable and sweat-resistant ear pads, and some headphones even come with interchangeable ear pads, so you can have a training kit and an everyday kit.

-There are many other criteria to evaluate headphones today – like noise cancelling.
-But this post is more an introduction to music opportunities when running and music here can be a great motivation factor.
-But running is still the most important and then it’s up to you, what to choose on your running days.
+There are several other criteria to evaluate headphones today – like noise-canceling, etc. This post is an introduction to music opportunities when running and music here can be a great motivation factor.
+Running is still the most important in this blog and then it’s up to you, what to choose on your running days.

-If you are a big online shopper like myself , I hope you enjoy this review and if you have any questions about Using Headphones for running or want to leave your own Personal review, please leave a comment below.
+I hope you like this review and if you have any questions about using Headphones for running or want to leave your own Personal review, please leave a comment below.